LemonSync/CardImageGithub/README.md

 ## ❤️ Credits

-Built by *LemonSync* — simple idea, powerful visualization.
+Built by *LemonSync* — about me and you, powerful visualization.

 Feel free to contribute improvements, additional card styles, and layout themes! 🚀